Have you been suffering from digestive disorders for a while and want it to stop?

 You are over 50

-Your symptoms appeared after traveling abroad
+Your symptoms appeared after travelling abroad

 Your symptoms are present at night